fullmoonissue/tas-scaffolding/README.md

 One of the 5 files of the archive is "Input Log.txt" which is a representation of your inputs.

-So, to "translate" the lua inputs into BizHawk inputs, a make task allows it, ex :
-`make TAS=any% bizhawk-dump` (a folder by TAS will be created in the bizhawk folder).
+So, to "translate" the lua inputs into BizHawk inputs, the make task to do it is `make TAS=any% bizhawk-dump` (a folder by TAS will be created in the bizhawk folder).

 #### Preloads

 If a savestate (as a file, not a slot) have to be load before a tas :

-* Place your savestate into bizhawk/savestate
+* Place your savestate into `bizhawk/savestate`
-* Fill the lua table in bizhawk/preloads.lua like this :
+* Fill the lua table in `bizhawk/preloads.lua`

+The file `bizhawk/preloads.lua` will looks like this :

     return {
         ['any%'] = 'the-savestate-any',